winter-telescope/mirar/docs/source/installation.rst

     sudo ln -s /usr/bin/source-extractor /usr/bin/sex
     sudo ln -s /usr/bin/SWarp /usr/bin/swarp

-The latter two lines are to ensure that source-extractor/swarp can be called from the command line in the way expected by winterdrp.
+The latter two lines are to ensure that source-extractor/swarp can be called from the command line in the way expected by mirar.

 astromatic software with conda (Linux, Mac or Windows)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^